kraxli/lvim-config/doc/notes.md

 # Plugins

-`rcarriga/nvim-notify`: A fancy, configurable, notification manager for NeoVim (messages, error, popup)
+- `rcarriga/nvim-notify`: A fancy, configurable, notification manager for NeoVim (messages, error, popup)

+## Packer

+In case of compile (e.g. lsp-compile) errors or issues with (lazy) loading plugins, delete `~/.config/lvim/plugin` folder and run `PackerCompile`.

 # Spell files

 http://ftp.vim.org/vim/runtime/spell/de/

+# Vim / Neovim

+ You can use the following name to view Buftype settings, when Buftype=nofile, cannot save the file, only when buftype= empty, can save